Boteval/compare-classifiers/README.md

 # compare-classifiers

-A library for juxtaposing classification performance metrics of multiple classifiers over the same data.
+A library for juxtaposing classification performance metrics of either multiple classifiers, or different versions of the same classifier, over the same dataset.

 ## Usage